Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * Factions
 - Added a new Teuton faction, the Bernice Tribe (uses Old English as its language), as well as a corresponding encyclopedia entry.
-The Kriegers and Speerkampfers of the Bernice Tribe get 50% damage bonus for a certain duration after disembarking from a transport.
+- Added a new Teuton faction, the Dere Tribe (uses Old English as its language), as well as a corresponding encyclopedia entry.
 - Expanded the encyclopedia entry of the dwarven Brising Clan.
 - Expanded the encyclopedia entry of the dwarven Eikinskjaldi Clan.
 - Added an encyclopedia entry for the dwarven Joruvellir faction.